-Especially for more powerful machines like electric pallet jacks, you will want to make sure that only authorized personnel are able to operate.
-You could keep access restricted with a security code that must be entered in order to use the machine, or with something as simple as a desk with a sign-in sheet which will allow you to keep track of who is using each one.
+Especially for more powerful machines like electric pallet jacks, you should always ensure that only authorized personnel are able to operate.
+You could keep access restricted with a security code that must be entered in order to use the machine, or with something as simple as a desk with a sign-in sheet to keep track of when one is in use.

 Store Pallet Jacks in a Secure Area

 This step is especially important if you are working on a site that non-workers can easily access, such as a retail warehouse or home renovation.
-Make sure that the pallet jacks are kept in an area that is not easily accessible by customers or civilians, and that the machines are kept out of the way for other workers that need to move around the site.
+Always store pallet jacks in an area that’s not easily accessible by customers or civilians, and that they’re kept out of the way for other workers that need to move around the site.

 Do You Need A License to Operate a Pallet Jack?

-In order to comply with OSHA safety regulations, operators of both manual and electric pallet jacks should complete a certification course.
+OSHA safety regulations require operators of both manual and electric pallet jacks to complete a certification course.
 These are often supplied by individual employers, and there are online certifications available as well.

 How Much Weight Can I Put on a Pallet Jack?

 Most manual and electric pallet jacks can handle up to 3,500 kg, or 7,700 lbs.
-This depends on the size and model that you are using, as there are some that are made to handle larger weights.
+This depends on the size and model that you are using, as some are designed to handle larger weights.
 Consult the instructions for the specific model you plan to use for exact measurements.